-- Project - The Project Id of a GCP project.
+- Project - The Project Id of a Google Cloud project.

 - Service Account Key File - For making API calls as the service account on behalf of the connector configuration.

-- Storage Bucket: A storage location in GCP for storing virtual disks uploaded by the connector.
+- Storage Bucket: A storage location in Google Cloud for storing virtual disks uploaded by the connector.

-- Instance Template: A GCP VM template with the desired settings for creating a virtual machine.
+- Instance Template: A Google Cloud VM template with the desired settings for creating a virtual machine.

 - Disk Type: The type of Google Cloud storage.

-- Zone: The GCP Zone where you plan to create layers or publish images using the connector configuration.
+- Zone: The Google Cloud Zone where you plan to create layers or publish images using the connector configuration.